 Shoot Like a PRO Using an Ordinary Camera

-Edited by Mary Lloyda, Lynn, Adrian Penaflor, estrella sacragon and 1 other
+Edited by Mary Lloyda, Lynn, Adrian Penaflor, estrella sacragon and 2 others

 - 1Carefully read the user's manual, memorize the cameras features and play around with various settings before you step out into the field.Know your gadget by heart.Advertisement

 - 2This is a smart move, especially if you have sweaty, shaky hands.
-It will also help you do night scape, low-light dramatic portraits, and night lines.Get a tripod.Advertisement
+It will also help you do nightscape, low-light dramatic portraits, and nightlines.
+A "Bottle Cap Tripod" is made for a point and shoot camera.Get a tripod.Advertisement

 How to Become a Professional Photographer

 - 1One of the major misconceptions, in terms of professional photography, is that you must be geared with all those fancy camera bodies and high-end lens kits for you to become successful in the field.
-Although having the best cameras can really help you improve your business, becoming a professional photographer has more to do with understanding and knowing what is in and out of camera basics.
+Although having the best cameras can really help you improve your business, becoming a professional photographer has more to do with understanding and knowing the ins and outs of camera basics.
 Before thinking about making photography as a business, you should understand first your gears and cameras like the back of your hand.Know and Understand your Gear.Advertisement

 - 3If you have a knack for doing portraits, then you may opt to advertise yourself as a portrait photographer.
 If you love weddings, then let the people know that you are a wedding photographer.
-If you are able to identify your area of expertise, use it to your own advantage, and earn a lot out of it.Identify your Forte.
+If you are able to identify your area of expertise, use it to your own advantage, learn everything you can about it, and make some money from something you are passionate about.Identify your Forte.

-- 4Every photo shoot requires a considerable amount of time, along with the cost of your gears and prints.
+- 4Every photo shoot requires a considerable amount of time, along with the cost of your gear and developing the prints.
 These things should help you identify your hourly or per-session rates.
-Try looking up other photographers and check out how much they charge for your own business.
+Try looking up other photographers and check out how much they charge for similar services.
 From there, base your personal pricing based from your abilities and skills in comparison to theirs.
+Don't forget they may have 25 years of photographic experience.
 Avoid pricing every photography session too low or too high.
-Exorbitant rates will scare away potential clients, while very low prices may make you unattractive or even a desperate photographer.Decide on your Rates.
+Exorbitant rates will scare away potential clients, while very low prices will make people assume you aren't good, or even desperate, which is not good for getting a client base.Decide on your Rates.

 Categories : Photography

-Recent edits by: estrella sacragon, Adrian Penaflor, Lynn
+Recent edits by: Eng, estrella sacragon, Adrian Penaflor